grettke/be2/README.md

 - Unix like operating system
   - Tested on MacOS 10.13.
 - Emacs
-  - MOSHEMAL is tested against Emacs 26.
+  - BE2 is tested against Emacs 26.
-    - MOSHEMAL only uses libraries included with Emacs.
+  - BE2 only uses libraries included with Emacs.
 - Shell
-  - MOSHEMAL is tested against Bash 5.0.
+  - BE2 is tested against Bash 5.0.
-    - Bash-isms are minimal and this script can easily be adapted to your favorite shell.
 - Optionally
   - `git` to pull the project.